alexgrigoras/youtube_consumer_perception/README.md

  - Colour       	-> the confidence of classifiers
  - Size         	-> the number of likes

-## New fetures to implement
+## New features to implement
- - higher dataset (more than 50000 files containing comments)
+ - bigger dataset (more than 50000 files containing comments);
- - scatter point with details on hover
+ - scatter point with details on hover;
- - on y axis will be added activity of the user that write the comment
+ - on y-axis will be added activity of the user that write the comment;
- - points size will be based on their likes
+ - points size will be based on their likes.

 ## Resources
 ### 1. Academic papers